lenh0205/dotnetDoc/situation.md

 * I had the opportunity to explore various technologies and design patterns, such as:
 * _UnitOfWork pattern for better data management, FluentValidation to simplify validation logic, Automapper for seamless object mapping, React for the frontend, where we built a custom application, And extensive unit testing to ensure reliability_

-* The project was developed by a team of five, following the Agile process, where we used Jira for tracking tasks and Confluence for documentation.
+* The project was developed by a team of eight, following the Agile process, where we used Jira for tracking tasks and Confluence for documentation.
 * In this project, I contributed as a full-stack developer, handling both backend and frontend development.

 * Overall, this project was a great learning experience and helped me sharpen my technical skills while working in a collaborative environment.